Free Company Let Tenancy Agreement Template UK

 5. Utilities and Services:

-• Unless otherwise specified in the lease agreement, landlords are typically responsible for providing basic utilities and services, such as water, electricity, and trash removal.
+Unless otherwise specified in the lease agreement, landlords are typically responsible for providing basic utilities and services, such as water, electricity, and rubbish removal.
 The lease should outline the specifics of which utilities the landlord covers.

-• In some commercial leases, landlords may pass on the cost of maintaining common areas (e.g., parking lots, hallways) to tenants through a Common Area Maintenance (CAM) fee.
-The lease agreement should clearly define the scope of CAM responsibilities.
+In some commercial leases, landlords may pass on the cost of maintaining common areas (e.g., car parks, hallways) to the tenant.

 7. Property Insurance: